Maes95/TFG-WebChat/NodeJSCluster-WebChat/README.md

-# WebChatNode
+# NodeJSCluster-WebChat

-This is a distributed WebChat with Node.js.
+This is a distributed WebChat with Node.js with cluster.

 # Prerequisites